 trailhead off US-191.
 The trail is easiest to find, and simplest to

 navigate when started from the south end.
 And there's a nice parking area

 You can reach the trail easily from city streets for a north-to-south

 trip.
 But there's no obvious trailhead or parking.
-There are multiple
+South of Kane Creek

 connectors from city streets to the Pipeline, and many connectors from

 Pipeline to Pipe Dream.
 To ride Pipe Dream, always fork uphill.